thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 Congratulations!
 You have added the chart widget.
 Now you are able to send new telemetry reading, and it will immediately appear in the chart.

-### Step 3.4 Add alarms table widget
+### Step 3.4 Add an Alarms table widget

-Alarms table widget displays alarms related to the specified entity in the certain time window.
+The alarms table widget displays alarms related to the specified entity in the certain time window.
 Alarm widget is configured by specifying an entity as the alarm source, and the corresponding alarm fields.

 {% include images-gallery.html imageCollection="step34" showListImageTitles="true" %}